mreillydev/credgen/README.md

 credgen is a lightweight password generator written in C for Linux and BSD using OpenBSD's arc4random library.
-In addition to keyset filtering and output formatting options, it contains an embedded dictionary of common English words as a generation option.
+In addition to keyset filtering and output formatting options, it contains an embedded dictionary of English words as a generation option.

 This software is tested on 64 bit Debian and FreeBSD.